 The biggest question buyers usually ask is how to know when the best time to buy a car is.
 Unfortunately, the answer can vary according to the day, month, and year, and also depends upon which dealership or website you visit.

-By car shopping during a few key times throughout the year and paying attention to advertised deals, you'll have the best chance to save big on cars.
+By limiting car shopping to a few key times throughout the year and paying attention to advertised deals, you'll have the best chance to save big on cars.

 The best day of the week to buy a car is generally Monday.
 Why?
 Well, because other people who could be in the market for a new car are likely at work.
-This means that a dealership's sales team will be super attentive toward anyone who comes in on Monday to buy a car, which will make the process faster and easier, and you can possibly receive a better deal in the process too.
+This means that a dealership's sales team will be super attentive toward anyone who comes in on Monday to buy a car, which will make the process faster and easier.
+You can possibly receive a better deal in the process too.

 At the very least, dealers could be in a good mood from a weekend of lucrative car sales and might be more inclined to spend more time with their clients or throw in some extras to entice you to purchase, like free oil changes or car washes, and most importantly – a potential lower loan amount!

-Some months are better for car buying than others.
+What’s the best month to buy a car?
+Some months are better than others when looking to buy a car.
 May is a great month for buying a car because it marks the start of summer – the busiest buying season for auto dealers.
 The beginning to middle of May is also when Memorial Day sales will start to be advertised, and you can often take advantage of this sale well before the holiday actually arrives.

 Dealerships also want to display the newest cars.
 If they still have old models to offload, then they'll be more likely to make you a deal to get one off the lot and into your garage to make room for the newest (and most expensive) vehicles.